 Then repeat the process for each of the leg holes.
 Again you want all of the elastic stretch in the back part of the leg hole (under the butt).

 The next, and last step is to fold your elastic inwards towards the lining and topstitch.
-For maximum stretch I use a double needle with wooly nylon in the bobbin ( I recently posted some testing I did on this here), and gently stretch the elastic and fabric as I sew it.
+For maximum stretch I use a twin needle with wooly nylon in the bobbin ( I recently posted some testing I did on this here), and gently stretch the elastic and fabric as I sew it.